Skip to main content

 What Is Technology?

 As AI advances, these chips enable faster and more efficient computing across everyday devices and large-scale systems.
-At Arm, we design the technologies and compute platforms that help power modern computing, from energy-efficient devices to next-generation AI systems.
+At Arm, we build the technologies and compute platforms that help power modern computing, from energy-efficient devices to next-generation AI systems.
+Our work spans a range of technology and semiconductor careers, from software and hardware engineering to AI and computer architecture.

 Why Tech Matters

 The semiconductor industry is evolving quickly as AI, cloud computing, and connected technologies continue to grow.
-Demand for faster, more efficient computing is creating new opportunities to build systems that support everything from everyday devices to large-scale infrastructure.
+As more devices become connected, demand is increasing for computing that balances performance, power efficiency, and sustainability across everything from everyday devices to large-scale infrastructure.

 At Arm, we are expanding our compute platform and silicon capabilities to help power the next generation of AI and high-performance computing.